Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part3/GitHub-Docker-Runner-Azure-Part3.md

 You can see the latest runner agent versions here: [GitHub Runner Releases](https://github.com/actions/runner/releases)

 After triggering the workflow, the build can take a few minutes to complete.
-After completion you will see docker image in the **Azure Container Registry**:
+After completion you will see the docker image was pushed in to the **Azure Container Registry**:

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022-GitHub-Docker-Runner-Azure-Part3/assets/acr-win01.png)